denven/yihack-onedrive-uploader/README.md

 5. Authentication setting for personal account type only
 ![Authentication](./screenshots/personal_authentication.png)

-### Use the repository code to upload your media files
+### Use the repository code and setup on your camera
 1. clone the repository code to your local computer and enter the code directory
 2. use the data fetched from Azure application to fill in your `config.json` file before uploading the files to camera.
 Please refer to the following example to edit the `config.json` file in your directory:
 ```Json